raysdevelopment/CandidateProject/README.md

 Candidate Project
 ================

 [Sudoku](http://en.wikipedia.org/wiki/Sudoku) is a popular puzzle featuring a 9x9 grid with requirements and constraints.
-Using C# and ASP.NET, create a Sudoku puzzle solver that accomplishes the following:
+Using C# and ASP.NET (or MVC), create a Sudoku puzzle solver that accomplishes the following:

 ## Primary Requirements